-ACADEMIC BREADTH REQUIREMENT: As a part of this program, students will have satisfied their Social Sciences breadth requirement (with the required ANTH courses).
-As such, please take a three-credit course in each of the following areas: Natural Sciences, Physical Science and Arts, and Humanities to meet the academic breadth requirement.
-Check out www.unbc.ca/advising for more information on this requirement.
+ACADEMIC BREADTH REQUIREMENT: As a part of this program, students will have satisfied their Arts & Humanities breadth requirement (with the required HIST courses).
+As such, please take a three credit course in each of the following areas: Natural Sciences, Physical Science, and Social Science to meet this requirement.
+Check out www.unbc.ca/advising for more academic breadth requirement information.